maolro/raldamain/en/rules/ranks/Weapons/armas de fuego.md

 ## Rank I

-Roll an additional proficiency die on attack rolls.
-You spend 2 advantages to inflict a mild injury (4 advantages to inflict a medium injury).
+Add your rank to all attack rolls made with firearms.

-<u>Deadly aim</u>: Your attacks are exceptionally deadly when targeting enemies in a close range.
-Whenever you attack a target which is less than 30 feet away your damage will ignore all defense modifiers given by natural or manufactured armor (15 feet away for one-handed weapons).
-Before declaring an attack you can add a difficulty die to your roll to increase the distance of deadly aim by 15 feet, allowing you to ignore your target's defense.
+<u>Deadly aim:</u> Your attacks are especially deadly when striking enemies at close range.
+When attacking a target within 30 feet of you you will ignore any defense they have for natural and manufactured armor (this is 15 feet for a handgun) and any permanent wounds you cause will increase their effectiveness by one step.
+Before making an attack you can add a -2 penalty to your attack roll to increase the distance at which you can use deadly marksmanship by 15 feet.

-<u>Quick draw</u>: Drawing your weapon costs you a move action instead of a standard action.
-If you use a one-handed weapon, drawing it will cost you a bonus action instead.
-You also have +1 priority in the initiative count (+2 at rank III and +3 at rank V).
+<u>Gunslinger's Agility:</u> Drawing your weapon costs you a move action (this costs you a bonus action if it is a handgun).
+You also your initiative by 1, and increase it again when you reach rank III and V.

 ## Rank II

-<u>Quick Reload:</u> Reloading a weapon now costs you a move action, while large weapons would require a standard actio.
-You can now spend a move action to attack with your firearm.
+<u>Quick reload:</u> Reloading a weapon costs you a move action, while reloading large weapons require a standard action.
+You can use a move action to make an additional attack with your weapon.

-<u>Bullet trick</u>: Your skilled marksmanship allows you to use your attacks in an unexpected way to weaken your target's defenses.
-This ability allows you to spend 2 advantages you have generated on a hit to activate one of the following effects.
-If you miss your attack you can spend 4 advantages instead to use such effects.
+<u>Bullet Trick:</u> Your expert marksmanship allows you to use your attacks in an unexpected way to weaken your opponent's defenses.
+Instead of attacking you can use your gun to perform one of the following effects on an enemy:

-- **False shot**: The target is feinted for a turn, making it unable to dodge the next attack it will receive.
-You can spend an additional advantage to give a boost die to the next character which attacks your feinted target.
+- **False Shot:** Your target must defend himself by figuring out intentions.
+If it fails it will be incapable of dodging your next attack as if it was a feint.
-- **Thunderous burst:** The shot causes a loud bang which frightens your target, causing them to be shaken for a turn.
-You can spend an additional advantage so your target moves 5 feet in a random direction (spend 2 advantages so they fall prone).
+- **Thundering shot:** The shot causes a thunderous boom, causing your target to become disoriented.
+It must defend itself by making a Constitution roll, and on failure it must move 10 feet in a random direction and is Shaken until its next turn.
-- **Lucky Shot:** Destroy a small object the target is carrying, such as potions, sheathed weapons or a side bag.
-If the hit object is a bomb it will explode immediately.
-You can spend 2 additional advantages so they drop the item they are carrying
+- **Lucky Shot:** Your target must defend itself using Dodge.
+If it fails it will drop a small object it is carrying on its body, such as a potion, a bomb or a side bag.
+If the object is particularly fragile it will be destroyed by your bullet.

 ## Rank III

-Roll an additional proficiency die on attack rolls.
-You spend 2 advantages to inflict a medium injury (4 advantages to inflict a severe injury).
+Increase your critical threshold to 19-20.

-<u>Precise shot</u>: Your attacks have become even more accurate than before, allowing you to ignore anything but total concealment and cover.
-Whenever you attack a target affected by your deadly aim ability it will lose all defensive bonuses given by cover and concealment.
-This ability does not work against targets which have total concealment or cover against you.
+<u>Precise shot</u>: Your attacks have become much more precise, allowing you to ignore any obstacle that provides neither cover nor complete concealment.
+When attacking a target affected by deadly marksmanship it will lose all defensive bonuses granted by cover and concealment.
+This ability will not work as already specified against enemies with cover or full concealment.

-<u>Sniper's eye:</u> By carefully aiming your attacks you can do deadly shots against even more distant targets.
-You can spend a move action to increase your deadly aim radius by 15 feet without receiving a penalty.
-You will also increase your weapon's damage by 2 when attacking targets which cannot defend themselves.
+<u>Sniper's Eye</u>: By carefully aiming your attacks you are able to fire deadly shots at even more distant enemies.
+You can use a move action to increase your deadly aim radius by 15 feet without taking a penalty.
+In addition, you can add your dexterity stat to your damage rolls against targets unable to defend themselves.

 ## Rank IV

-<u>Shot on the run</u>: You can move before and after shooting, distributing your total movement as you wish (15 feet before and 15 feet after for example).
-You are also not penalized when firing from a mount or a moving vehicle
+<u>Shot on the run</u>: You can move before and after shooting, distributing your total movement as you wish (15 feet before and 15 feet after, for example).
+You will also suffer no penalties when shooting mounted or in a moving vehicle.

-<u>Quick shot:</u> Once per round you can spend a bonus action to do an additional attack with your firearm.
-This ability can also be used to create cover fire to protect an ally of your choice, allowing you to roll your attack dice defensively to protect them.
-The disadvantages generated by quick shot can be used for bullet tricks.
+<u>Rain of lead</u>: Once per round you can use a bonus action to make an additional attack with your weapon.
+This ability can also be used to provide cover fire to an ally of your choice, allowing you to make a defensive roll using your attack modifiers to protect them.

 ## Rank V

-Roll an additional proficiency die on attack shots.
-You spend 2 advantages to inflict a severe permanent injury.
+Increases your critical hit chance to 18-20.

-<u>Killing shot</u>: When you hit an enemy with an attack, you spend 4 advantages to multiply your base damage by 2, automatically inflicting a serious injury if you deal at least one point of damage.
-To use this skill you must have used deadly aim in your attack.
+<u>Vital Strike</u>: By striking an enemy unable to defend itself with deadly aim you are able to deal it a lethal blow.
+An attack made this way will multiply your base damage by 2 and inflict a severe permanent wound when it damages your target.

-<u>Expert marksmanship</u>: Your attacks are able to hit your target before they can react.
-If you spend a move action to aim your attack you can make the defender unable to use a shield or magical defenses to stop your attack.
-This will not work against characters in defensive position.
+<u>Expert marksmanship</u>: Your attacks are able to hit the target's weak points.
+By using a move action to aim a shot you can make the defender unable to use shield or magic to block your attack.
+This ability will not work against characters that are in a defensive stance (it also does not work against those in defensive form).

 # Weapons